NeilKingdom/super_fight_pro_public/README.md

 - __Choosing the right sensor:__ We looked into everything, from sonar to infrared to hydraulic pressure, etc.
 The most cost-effective option were Force Sensing Resistors (FSR).
-FSRs are flexible, light-weight, and have substantial tollerances to pressure.
+FSRs are flexible, light-weight, and have commendable tollerances to pressure.
 - __Budget__: We were given a budget of $300 CAD.
 Tekscan's FlexiForce A502 FSRs cost (at the time) ~$190 for a pack of 4.
 Fortunately, we were able to save cost since the previous project team had purchased 8 of the same sensor, which we were able to reuse.